-Discussion: Cemetery expansion improvements and the establishment of the proposed Cultural Preserve would not increase the population of the Kāne'ohe area, or lead to additional stress on centers of trading and employment as well as basic services.
+Discussion: Cemetery expansion improvements and the establishment of the proposed Cultural Preserve would not increase the population of the Kāne'ohe area, or lead to additional undesirable stress on centers of trading and employment as well as basic services.
 Therefore, the proximity to uses associated with trading, employment, and basic services are not relevant considerations in the assessment of the suitability of the Urban District designation for the Petition Area.
 However, the Petition Area is adjacent to established residential neighborhoods and cemetery uses.
 Additionally, employment opportunities are readily accessible in Kāne'ohe and public facilities, services, and utilities are already in existence in the area.
-Kamehameha Highway provides access to the cemetery, and the H-3 Freeway is approximately 0.25 miles to the east.
+The first of the three factors under this standard are intended to evaluate whether areas proposed for the Urban